 It's easy in a difficult situation to commit communication sabotage and before you know it, you wished with all your heart you had kept your mouth shut.

 I can't tell you how many times I've said something, and immediately after, knew it was the wrong time to say it.
 My best efforts at using my words carefully or not sounding critical are put to waist faster than I can say, "@#$%" because no matter how well I communicate, it won't matter.
 It just wasn't a good time.

 How do we know when there's a good time to talk about what's on our hearts as opposed to the wrong time?
 Here are few pointers.

-Don't talk about a heart issue that has been simmering for quite awhile immedietely after it happens again.
+Don't talk about a heart issue that has been simmering for quite awhile, immediately after it happens again.

 There is a time and a place to address something right away, but that's not what I'm talking about here.
-I'm talking about that issue that started as a tiny little seed which was planted awhile ago, that has taken root and grown into the biggest effing ugly pumpkin you've ever seen.
-It's a thought like, 'there has to be more to this relationship' that deserves a bit of analyzing before you voice it.
+I'm talking about that issue that started as a tiny little seed which was planted awhile ago, that has taken root and grown into the biggest ugly pumpkin you've ever seen.
+That deserves a bit of analyzing before you voice it.

 Don't talk about a heart issue when your spouse is in a bad mood.

 If you're sensing a Mr. Hyde sitting next to you that night, it's probably best to wait to discuss heavy heart matters.